 Marcotting or air layering, an asexual or vegetative method of plant propagation, can be easily performed with less skill.
 Air layering is just slightly different from other methods of layering such as tip layering, simple layering, compound or serpentine layering, etc. In all these methods, the induction of root development is usually done by wounding the part of the plant to be rooted.

-This procedure is skipped in bamboo and herbaceous plants.
+This is unique in marcotting.
+However, this procedure is skipped in bamboo and herbaceous plants.
 For trees, shrubs and semi-woody plants, a strip of bark is first removed from around the portion of the stem to be rooted.
 This involves pressing of a sharp knife against the bark preferably as close as possible below a node, moving the knife in circular motion around the stem.
 A similar cut is made generally about 2 cm to 5 cm below the first cut, but it can be wider with larger stems.
 The two cuts are then connected by a straight cut and the bark is pried loose and removed.

 The debarked portion of the stem is then scraped to remove the phloem and cambium, that slippery coating on the wood, to prevent the wound from healing and the upper and lower barks from reconnecting.

 In herbaceous plants, an inward cut is made starting from below a node and slightly upward.
 The cut has to traverse the horizontal line that marks the node at the point about halfway of the thickness of the stem and terminate above the same node.
 In other words, this slanting cut must be able to severe the horizontal connection of the node.

 Coir dust, sphagnum moss or a piece of wood or any other suitable material is then inserted into the wound to serve as wedge.
 The purpose of this wedge is to keep the upper and lower cut surfaces apart and prevent healing just like in girdling and scraping.